deutsche-nationalbibliothek/webarchive-charts/README.md

 # The Deployment of the Webarchive

-> The setup is created for the DNB, so it will likely not run in your environment but maybe you can reuse parts of it and you may be able to play with it in a minikube.
+> The setup is created for the DNB, so it will likely not run in your environment, but maybe you can reuse parts of it, and you may be able to play with it in a minikube.

 These are Helm charts.